userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 ## Getting started

-The full version of our *snapcraft.yaml* file is below.
-We'll break this file down.
+The full version of our *snapcraft.yaml* file can be found below.
+We'll explain each line of this file in the following sections.

-[details=Our initial snapcraft.yaml for KCalc]
+[details=Click here to expand the initial *snapcraft.yaml* for KCalc]
 ```yaml
 name: kcalc-example
 adopt-info: kcalc